 Form 1098-T's should only be used by Resident Aliens for Tax Purposes, or U.S. Citizens.
 In most cases if you are in the U.S. under F-1/J-1 immigration status you should not need this form.
 If you have received this form and you are not a Resident Alien for tax purposes, a U.S. Citizen or married to a U.S. Citizen, you should simply keep it in your personal files.

 Even if you are not eligible to permanently stay in the U.S., you may become a resident alien for tax purposes.
-Determining if you are a resident alien for tax purposes can be found above.
+Click here to determine if you are a resident alien for tax purposes.
 If you believe you have become a resident alien for tax purposes during 2012 and you have not received a Form 1098-T you may download that form by logging in at https://webapps.uc.edu/onestop/1098T.asp

 Final Note on Documents